~ Originally posted on Dec 4, 2016.

 Well, the days we spent together, of course, working (or not), the hours we consumed for our chat, the minutes we spoke in silence, the seconds we looked into each other’s eyes.
 If only it was a two-seater cubicle instead of four.
 Know what, most of the days, the other two didn’t exist for me.
 Seriously.
 I mean, did they?
 Not, at least, in the world of conversations we had.

 The stories you told, the disappointments you shared, the happiness you made me to be a part of.
 It didn’t seem I met you after twenty years of being in this world.
 It rather seemed I was with you since your childhood.
-I’d had lied if I said I didn’t feel I met you late in my life.
+I’d have lied if I had said I didn’t feel I met you late in my life.
 Yep, twenty years too late.

 Your first love was the funniest story I had ever heard.
 I was secretly glad that it didn’t materialize, you know.
 And whenever you bumped into a guy, a friend of yours, at the cafeteria, or at a shopping mall, or at the theatre, a shiver ran down my spine.
 It only vanished when you yourself assured me that he was just a friend.
 I was happy you always had this urge to mention that to me.
 What were you thinking of me then?
 More than a friend, no?
 Looking back, you spent more minutes talking to a guy than to a girl with me waiting nearby.
 And what were those giggles for?
 Did you do it purposefully?
 To make me feel jealous or something?
 If so, you won.
 I was.